 The Kansas Education Systems Accreditation (KESA) is the state's K-12 accrediting model.
 KESA accredits at the System (district) level to create systemic change within and among school buildings across the district.
 The Kansas State Board of Education identified five goal areas believed to have direct impact on producing successful high school graduates.
-These goals are: Social-Emotional Factors Measured Locally, Kindergarten Readiness, Individual Plans of Study, High School Graduation, and Postsecondary Success.
+These goals are: Social-Emotional Factors Measured Locally, Kindergarten Readiness, Individual Plans of Study, High School Graduation and Postsecondary Success.
 The KESA model focuses Systems on meeting these goals.
 Systems need to redesign and pursue a continuous improvement process at both the district and school levels.
 The School Redesign Project at the Kansas State Department of Education and KESA work together to create system changes to support the State Board Outcomes.

-West Elementary is fully accredited by the Kansas State Board of Education.
+Central Elementary is fully accredited by the Kansas State Board of Education.
 Copies of the District and Building KESA Goals can be viewed at the District Office or any of the school buildings.
 If you have questions about the goals, please contact the school administration.

-WEST ELEMENTARY SCHOOL PROFESSIONAL LEARNING COMMUNITIES
+CENTRAL ELEMENTARY SCHOOL PROFESSIONAL LEARNING COMMUNITIES

+Central Elementary School has embraced the Professional Learning Communities model for school improvement.
 The three "big ideas" of a PLC are a focus on learning, collaboration, and a focus on results.
 Every teacher is a member of at least one PLC team that will meet regularly to address curriculum, instruction, and assessment issues with a focus on learning and results.
 In addition to weekly team meetings, vertical team meetings across grade levels will also be organized to ensure continuity from building to building and grade level to grade level.
-All teams will establish norms to guide their work and will follow these norms in their PLC teaming time.

-West Elementary PLC Goals
+Central Elementary PLC Goals